dmitri-tikhomirov/fallout-2-adjustments/readme.md

   - Heavy armor penalizes sneak skill, by a percentage, depending on armor weight.
 All kinds of leather armor are light enough for a 0% penalty.
 The heaviest armor in the game = 100% penalty (meaning sneak becomes 0).
 You won't be able to put on armor while in sneak mode.
     - To see the current penalty, open the character screen while in sneak mode.
 Once you do this, a text message will be added.
   - In combat mode, sneak checks are always failed.
 This does not mean that sneaking in combat is completely useless.
 But it does make it harder to exploit sneak in combat.
 For example, it prevents spamming sneak many times to close combat.
+- Loot reduction.
+  - In the vanilla game, the overabundance of loot from fallen enemies (especially the amount of weapons) breaks the economy and makes money meaningless as early as after about one third through the game.
+This component greatly reduces loot from enemy corpses and keeps the economy relevant until late game.
+  - For weapons, the loot from enemy corpses is reduced 10 times (configurable).
+The 1st weapon of each kind is always left, then every 10th weapon is left and 9/10 are destroyed.
+You will see progress messages (1/10, 2/10, 3/10, etc.) added on enemy deaths for the weapon types the enemies were carrying.
 - Settings transfer.
   - Disabled by default.
 A tool to help you automatically transfer settings between old and new `.ini` files.
 Useful when updating mods if you have a lot of custom settings.